RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/table.md

 ## Sorting

-Sorting is accomplished by clicking in a column header.
-The sort order (ascending or descending) is indicated by an arrow.
-A second click in the currently sorted column changes the sort order.
+Tables default to being sorted by the data in the first column with an arrow pointing up or down to indicate whether that column is being sorted in ascending or descending order, respectively.
+Manual sorting is accomplished by clicking the text in a column header.
+On initial sort, data may sort either ascending or descending, depending on what type of data is contained in that column, with subsequent clicks toggling between the two.

 ## Selection and Action